Prototype-12/Neural-Networks/README.md

 ai.forwardPass(inputArr) // this will return the values of each layer as the input passes through it
 ```

+All functions and values in the class are public so they can be changed

 ## Notes

 Uses leakyReLU